kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 6: File IO/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-**scourgify.py**: Expects the user to provide two command-line arguments:
+**scourgify.py**: Expects the user to provide two command-line arguments -

 1. The name of an existing CSV file to read as input, whose columns are assumed to be, in order, name and house.
 Like the following: